-On the basis of the transparency notifications received by the Company as at the date of this Prospectus, the largest shareholders include (a) NeoMed IV Extension L.P. and NeoMed Innovation V L.P., (b) PiE. (c) Société Fédérale de Participations et d'Investissement SA/Federale Participatie- en Investeringsmaatschappij NV and Belfius Insurance, (d) Participatiemaatschappij Vlaanderen NV, and (e) LSP Health Economics Fund Management B.V.
-The aforementioned Shares held by these shareholders represent together 65.02% of the voting rights attached to the Shares.
+On the basis of the transparency notifications received by the Company as at the date of this Prospectus, the largest shareholders include (a) Partners in Equity V B.V., (b) Société Fédérale de Participations et d'Investissement SA/Federale Participatie- en Investeringsmaatschappij NV and Belfius Insurance NV/SA, (c) NeoMed IV Extension L.P., NeoMed Innovation V L.P. and Erik Amble, (d) LSP Health Economics Fund Management B.V., (e) Rosetta Capital Ltd, and (f) Participatiemaatschappij Vlaanderen NV.
+The aforementioned Shares held by these shareholders represent together 60.13% of the voting rights attached to the Shares.
 The Company is not aware of shareholders of the Company that have entered into a shareholders' agreement or have agreed to act in concert.
 Nevertheless, the aforementioned shareholders could, alone or together, have the ability to elect or dismiss directors, and, depending on how widely the Shares are held, and depending at the number of Shares represented at the general shareholders' meetings of the Company, take certain shareholders' decisions that require at least 50%, 75% or 80% of the votes of the shareholders that are present or represented at general shareholders' meetings where such items are submitted to voting by the shareholders.
 Alternatively, to the extent that these shareholders have insufficient votes to impose certain shareholders' decisions, they could still have the ability to block proposed shareholders' resolutions that require at least 50%, 75% or 80% of the votes of the shareholders that are present or represented at general shareholders' meetings where such decisions are submitted to voting by the shareholders.
 Any such voting by the shareholders may not be in accordance with the interests of the Company or the other shareholders of the Company.